 For patients with atrial fibrillation (AF), the main goals of therapy are control of symptoms, prevention of cardiac dysfunction, and prevention of arterial thromboembolism, particularly stroke.
 These goals are also appropriate for the relatively large subset of AF patients with heart failure (HF).
 In these individuals, symptoms are frequent and potentially disabling due to the interaction between the two processes.

 This topic will focus on the management of AF in patients with HF.
 There are few differences in management between those with systolic or diastolic HF.
 (See "Overview of the therapy of heart failure due to systolic dysfunction" and "Use of beta blockers in heart failure due to systolic dysfunction" and "Treatment and prognosis of diastolic heart failure" and "Pathophysiology of diastolic heart failure" and "Clinical manifestations and diagnosis of diastolic heart failure".)

 The reader will be referred to other AF topics for which care is relatively similar irrespective of the presence of HF.
-(See "Atrial fibrillation: Anticoagulant therapy to prevent embolization", section on 'Summary and recommendations' and "Catheter ablation to prevent recurrent atrial fibrillation", section on 'Heart failure' and "Control of ventricular rate in atrial fibrillation: Pharmacologic therapy".)
+(See "Atrial fibrillation: Anticoagulant therapy to prevent embolization", section on 'Summary and recommendations' and "Control of ventricular rate in atrial fibrillation: Pharmacologic therapy" and "Catheter ablation to prevent recurrent atrial fibrillation: Clinical application", section on 'Efficacy'.)

 Atrial fibrillation (AF) and heart failure (HF) are two cardiac diseases that may co-exist.
 The presence of one increases the likelihood of the other .